 susan leen

-‘I am a visual artist working in expanded drawing, printmaking, social practice and ephemeral installation.
-My work interrogates place and how the topography and geography of a site can inform and create culture.’
+‘I am a visual artist working in expanded drawing, ephemeral installation and socially engaged practice.
+My work explores place, and how the topography and geography of a site can inform and create culture.
+My practice evolves through collaborative processes, fieldwork and material experimentation.’

 Tolka